tristonb2049/RedditAPIProject/README.md

 To run this application - Clone the repository to the desired location, or download the code file as a .zip, and extract to a desired location.
 Then, open up the project folder in visual studio code.
 In the console, type 'npm-start'.
 If any errors arrise, go into the folder and delete the package-lock.json file.
 Then run 'npm-install', and then after that finished, try 'npm-start' again!
+The default instructions below are also very thorough, if more detailed information is desired.